United States one-dollar bill: Collecting Federal Reserve dollar bills

-Redesign or replacement of the dollar bill
+Redesign or replacement of the $1 bill

-In modern times, the one dollar bill is used much more than the dollar coin, despite the U.S. Government's repeated efforts to promote the latter.
+In modern times, the one-dollar bill is used much more than the dollar coin, despite the U.S. Government's repeated efforts to promote the latter.
 There are organizations specifically aimed at either preventing (Save the Greenback) or advocating (Coin Coalition) the complete elimination of the one-dollar bill in favor of the dollar coin.

 On November 29, 2012, a House subcommittee met to consider replacing the dollar bill.
 This action took place after the seventh Government Accountability Office report on the subject.
 The latest report claimed that switching to dollar coins would save $4.4 billion over thirty years.
 However, according to polls, few Americans want to give up dollar bills.

 In response to various requests to redesign the $1 bill to include (among others) the Preamble, Bill of Rights, and list of Articles of the United States Constitution, recent budgets passed by Congress have included provisions to prevent the Treasury Department from spending any of its funds to redesign the $1 bill, since the potential cost impact of this change on the vending machine industry would greatly exceed its benefits.